idaholab/moose/framework/doc/content/source/meshgenerators/SymmetryTransformGenerator.md

 !alert note
 Only the plane or mirror symmetry is currently implemented in the `SymmetryTransformGenerator`.
 Point or rotational symmetries are not implemented.

-!alert warning
-If using the [!param](/Mesh/SymmetryTransformGenerator/symmetry_stitch_sideset) parameter, the name of the output mesh generator is not the name of the `SymmetryTransformGenerator`!
-It is that name suffixed with `_stitchedMeshGenerator`.

 ## Overview

 The `SymmetryTransformGenerator` makes a mirror reflection of a mesh across an arbitrary plane (or line in 2D) supplied by the user.